Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "We do not intend to keep you bogged down here with formalities, Yan Given-Man and Vemik Sky-Thinker.
 So, having made your fine acquaintances, if you have no objections I shall take my leave and *get out of your way."*

 Yan trilled at the implied meaning.
-"Is smart Given-Man! *Gov*-er-nor. …*Governor?"*
+"Is smart Given-Man! *Gov*-er-nor. ...*Governor?"*

 "Well said!
 We shall speak again soon, Yan Given-Man."